Back

 What is an MVP for a startup

-MVP or minimum viable product is an approach when startups release a basic and fitting-to-market version of a new product.
+MVP, or minimum viable product, is an approach when startups release a basic and fitting-to-market version of a new product.
 This version has the essential functionality that can turn valuable for early adopters.
 The feedback from the latter serves as a powerful learning tool for entrepreneurs.
-Based on reviews they enhance functionality and release iterations.
+Based on reviews, they enhance functionality and release iterations.

 Let’s put a case.
 Meet Ben.
 He has been breeding dogs his whole life but has never seen an app useful enough for pet keepers.

-Ben has made up his mind to launch such an assistant.
+Ben has made up his mind to launch an assistant.
 As long as he can’t predict its success, developers with whom he shares this idea advise on releasing a minimum viable product with core features.

 Don’t know where to start with an MVP app development?